psi4/psi4/doc/sphinxman/source/ddx.rst

 The usage of ddx-based solvation models is enabled by specifying |globals__ddx| ``true`` in your input file.
 The solvation model itself is selected using the |ddx__model| parameter.

-|Psifour| understands a number of other options to configure
-numerical details in the library (discretisation, iterative solver, cavity setup), see the next section.
+Additionally the definition of the solvent and solute cavity is required and further parameters allow to influence details of discretisation, numerical integration and iterative solvers, see the next sections for details.

 .. note:: At present dd-based solvation models
           can only be used for energy calculations with SCF